broadinstitute/warp/pipelines/broad/reprocessing/exome/ExomeReprocessing.changelog.md

 # 2.5.0
-2021-06-10

-* Change GoTC image to Samtools specific image in CramToUnmappedBams and Utilities
+2021-07-06

 * Updated VerifyBamID to use AppSec base image
+* Changed GoTC image to Samtools specific image in CramToUnmappedBams and Utilities
+* Changed GoTC image to GATK specific image in GermlineVariantDiscovery

 # 2.4.7
 2021-06-01